lv2/pugl/README.md

 library, distributions should retain this separation so that GL applications don't depend on Cairo and its dependencies, or vice-versa.

+The C++ bindings are header-only but installed to a separate include path than the C headers.
+Depending on the package `puglxx-0` (in addition to the appropriate backend package above) will enable their use.

 Distributions are encouraged to include static libraries if possible so that developers can build portable plugin binaries.